Those calling for Gard to be replaced need some history and context. I’ve got some right here.

 Many UW fans would like to see Tony Bennett, especially after his University of Virginia Cavaliers won the national title last year.
 But, when Ryan announced his retirement from coaching, Virginia wrote a huge buyout clause in Bennett’s contract.
 It now sits at $1 million.

 And, in September UVA extended Bennett, keeping him under contract for the next seven years.
 Bennett received about $7 million in compensation from Virginia last season.
-Gard got about $1.9 million last year.
+Gard earned about $2 million last year.

 Maybe Bennett wants to come back to the program his father Dick Bennett built into a consistent winner and where Tony Bennett started his coaching career.
 Much of his extended family, including his parents, still lives in Wisconsin.
 While at Washington State, Tony Bennett reportedly turned down an offer to be head coach of Indiana.
 Was he keeping his options open at Wisconsin, not wanting to make a potential move within the conference?